Written by Olivia Farrow, RD, MHSc

 PES statements are useful for communicating the nutrition-related problem that can be improved or resolved by nutrition intervention.
 They help to summarize your nutrition assessment and give justification for the next steps of the nutrition intervention.

-Parts of a PES Statement
+How to Write a PES Statement

 A PES statement has 3 parts (1):